6 best chair beds – single sofa beds for hosting guests when you have limited space

 Best chair bed overall

-Available in two width options (90cm and 108cm), this click-clack chair bed makes a stylish accent chair that's ideal for small spaces.
-It's also quick to transform from chair to bed, and is one of the best value options I've found thanks to its relatively affordable price point.
+Available in three width options, this click-clack chair bed makes a stylish accent chair that's ideal for small spaces.
+It's also quick to transform from chair to bed, and is one of the best value options I've found.

 Best loveseat chair bed

-If you have more space (and budget) to play with then this loveseat chair bed is comfortable enough for everyday use as living room seating, it's available in over 175 upholstery choices, and it comes with a range of construction options so you can tailor it to your home.
+If you have more space (and budget) to play with then this loveseat chair bed is comfortable enough for everyday use as living room seating, plus, it's available in over 175 upholstery choices.

-If you're not particularly bothered about your spare guest bed being in chair form, this ingenious bed-in-a-box could offer a more space-saving design.
-It sleeps one and can double up as a bench seat or ottoman-in-disguise in the living room or bedroom.
+If you're not bothered about your spare guest bed being in chair form, this ingenious bed-in-a-box offers a space-saving design.
+It sleeps one and can double up as a bench seat or ottoman in the living room or bedroom.

 Best chair beds